Table of Contents

 What does a yellow tongue mean?

-A yellow tongue can have various causes, ranging from benign to more concerning.
-Common reasons for a yellow tongue include:
+A yellow tongue can result from various causes, ranging from harmless conditions to indicators of more serious health concerns.

 1. Poor Oral Hygiene

-Accumulating dead skin cells, bacteria, and food particles can cause a yellow coating.
+Inadequate oral hygiene is a leading cause of a yellow tongue.
+When dead skin cells, bacteria, and food particles accumulate on the tongue’s surface, they can create a yellow coating.

 2. Dry Mouth